-USDOL/OSHA’s standard for lockout/tagout entitled, “The Control of Hazardous Energy,” is found 29 CFR 1910.147.
+USDOL/OSHA’s standard for lockout tagout entitled, “The Control of Hazardous Energy,” is found on 29 CFR 1910.147.

 When performing operations that require the lock-out of electrical circuits, de-energizing is not enough to be totally safe.
 There are still hazards that could exist in the form of stored energy, either electrical or mechanical.

 Instead, aim for the zero energy state (ZES) or zero mechanical state (ZMS).
 ZES means that all the energy in the system is in a neutral state.
 This state can only be reached when all possible problems are addressed.
 There could be concerns about heat, pneumatics or hydraulics could have residual pressures that could release suddenly, there could be parts that can move with gravity’s influence, springs could be tensioned, or pipes could be pressured.

 It is in these situations that lockout tagout becomes imperative.
 Using lockout tagout to eliminate the hazards is the best way to be certain that nothing can go wrong.
 Following lockout tagout to reach either a ZES or ZMS may require purging systems, sealing pipes, locking valves, installing blocks, and other measures.

 Because employees are more apt to use equipment when they know where to find it, companies often designate a lockout tagout center.
 The most common location is the maintenance department or close to machinery that requires LOTO procedures.
 Those repositories are the home of the company’s collection of padlocks, tags, blocking devices, and other safety hardware.

 Once employees have access to the equipment they need, the next step is teaching them how to use it.
 A full safety lockout tagout program will include documented energy control procedures.
 This list of tasks spells out the proper steps to lockout the machinery.